 - Your username is assigned to you when you are admitted as a student.
-It will be used to access your TTU email account (Live@edu), online library databases, campus lab computers, iLearn, ResNet, wireless access, and Tech Tutoring Tech Connect. - From the TTU homepage (www.tntech.edu) select "Express," then "Student Resources." - Under Tech Tools, select "Information Technology Services." - In the purple bar, select "Service Catalog." - Select "Accounts and ID Management Services," the select "TTU Domain Account," to find your username. - To access your campus email account you must first reset the password. - To reset your password, in the purple bar, select "IDme Portal" - Select "Login." - Visit the guide for additional help: https://its.tntech.edu/display/MON/Setting+up+TTU+Domain+Account?p review=/3377954/30507014/PortalGuard%20User%20Guide-FINALr3.pdf - If you have issues, call 931-372-3975 or go by the myTech Help Desk in Volpe Library Suite 256 (on the first floor --cubicles to the right of the entryway) to have your password reset before trying this process again.
+It will be used to access your TTU email account (Live@edu), online library databases, campus lab computers, iLearn, ResNet, wireless access, Tech Tutoring and Tech Connect. - o If you have issues, call 931-372-3975 or go by the myTech Help Desk in Volpe Library Suite 256 (on the first floor --cubicles to the right of the entryway).

-• What is Eagle Online and how do I login?
+What is Eagle Online and how do I login?

-- Through your Eagle Online account, you can access: your T #, scholarship information, student services (including registration, grades, bill payment, and financial aid information), available course sections, course catalog, transfer equivalencies, and calendar information. - To login to your Eagle Online account, you will need to know your student ID number (T#) and your personal PIN number. - What if I forgot my PIN? - When you get to the login page for Eagle Online, enter your User ID (T number) and select the Forgot PIN? button. - You can also call the "Reset Your PIN" number by going to the myTech Help Desk in Volpe Library Suite 256 or by calling 931-372-3975.
+- Through your Eagle Online account, you can access: your T #, scholarship information, student services (including registration, grades, bill payment, and financial aid information), available course sections, course catalog, transfer equivalencies, and calendar information. - For access to Eagle Online, you will log in to Tech Express and select the "Eagle" icon.